Blosc/caterva-scipy21/caterva_workshop.md

 - Nathan Moinvaziri (@nmnvzr), who is making great strides in making C-Blosc and C-Blosc2 more secure.

-- Francesc Alted (@FrancescAlted), the BDFL of the Blosc Development Team.
+- Francesc Alted (@FrancescAlted), acting as BDFL of the Blosc Development Team.

 +++ {"slideshow": {"slide_type": "slide"}}